 - Supporting the development of access to early childhood education programs; and

 In 1998, ARC began developing what is now the Appalachian Higher Education (AHE) Network, a group of state-based centers whose mission is to work with high schools to increase the college-going rate in Appalachia.
 The AHE Network currently consists of centers located in 10 Appalachian states: Alabama, Georgia, Kentucky, Mississippi, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.

 AHE Network centers provide grants of approximately $2,000–$10,000 to high schools in their service areas via a competitive process.
 The schools then implement low-cost, high-impact activities and services to encourage participation in postsecondary education, such as college campus and worksite visits, financial aid training, occupational interest surveys, and assistance with college selection and application processes.
 Recently the AHE Network centers began developing strategies to track college completion rates for the students they serve.

 The centers are supported by a technical assistance, training, and support team that helps them implement their activities and has formed a peer learning network to foster both staff professional development and institutional development and sustainability.Appalachian Higher Education Network Meeting Summaries

 In July 2012, ARC held a planning workshop to conduct a strategic review of AHE activities, assess their impact to date, and provide recommendations for the future.

-Two ARC-Oak Ridge National Laboratory programs will be held in summer 2013: A high school math-science-technology institute, which is a two-week program for students and teachers; and a middle school science academy, which is a one-week program just for students.
+Two ARC–Oak Ridge National Laboratory programs were held in summer 2017: A high school math-science-technology institute, which is a two-week program for students and teachers; and a middle school science academy, which is a one-week program just for students.
 More information